 DESCRIPTION THE COUNTY

-Alameda County's Health Services Program is administered by the Health Care Services Agency and includes the following program areas: Behavioral Health Care, Public Health, Environmental Health, and Agency Administration/Indigent Health.
+Alameda County's Health Services Program is administered by the Health Care Services Agency and includes the following program areas: Behavioral Health, Public Health, Environmental Health, and Agency Administration/Indigent Health.
 The ultimate mission of the Health Care Services Agency is to provide fully integrated health care services through a comprehensive network of public and private partnerships that ensure optimal health and well-being and respect the diversity of all residents.
 Health Care Services Agency currentlyhasmultiple career opportunities for experiencedprofessionals to become part of a service delivery team dedicated to the optimal health and well-being of Alameda County residents.
-For more information about the department of Health Care Services, please visit www.acgov.org/health/ BEHAVIORAL HEALTH CARE
+For more information about the Health Care Services Agency, please visit www.acgov.org/health/ BEHAVIORAL HEALTH

-It is the mission of Behavioral Health Care Services to maximize the recovery, resilience and wellness of all eligible Alameda County residents who are developing or experiencing serious mental health, alcohol, or drug concerns.
+It is the mission of Alameda County Behavioral Health to maximize the recovery, resilience and wellness of all eligible Alameda County residents who are developing or experiencing serious mental health, alcohol, or drug concerns.
 We envision communities where people realize their potential, and where stigma and discrimination against those with mental health, alcohol and/or drug issues are a thing of the past.

 Access - where every door is the right door for welcoming people with complex needs;

 Consumer and Family Empowerment - through shared decision - making best practices, that clinically produce effective outcomes;

 Best Practices - business excellence that uses public resources cost - effectively;